eeditiones/tuttle-doc/content/getstarted/tuttle.md

 ***Tuttle*** is an eXist-db application that adds version control to data collections in eXist-db.

-It is part of and published by the [e-editiones society](https://e-editiones.org/) and can be used by other eXist-db applications such as TEI-Publisher to synchronize data collections between the database and a Git repository.
+It is part of and published by the [e-editiones society](https://e-editiones.org/) and can be used by other eXist-db applications such as TEI Publisher to synchronize data collections between the database and a Git repository.

 ***Tuttle*** wraps the APIs of the Git service providers under a single, common OpenAPI allowing